[ American Advertising Federation District 7 ]

 - The order of presentation shall be determined by random drawing in the presence of a representative of each competing club prior to noon on the day of the competition at a time and place designated by the host club.

-- Each participating club will provide the music for their presentation in the requested format to the MOS Chairperson at the time that the drawing for order of presentation is held.
+- Each participating club will provide the music for their presentation in the requested format to the MOTS Chairperson at the time that the drawing for order of presentation is held.
 Clubs should bring a copy of their music as backup on a sharable device (CD, flash drive, etc.).

 2019 AAF Northeast Tennessee